mattmohandiss/cube/input/ARCHITECTURE.md

 1. **Directional Movement**: Arrow keys for panning the camera in the isometric space, translating 2D input into 3D movement.
 2. **Speed Adjustment**: Page Up/Down keys to adjust movement sensitivity, allowing users to control how quickly the camera responds to input.

+### Worker Entity Control
+The module provides controls for the worker entities in the world:

+1. **Directional Movement**: WASD keys for moving workers in cardinal directions (North, South, West, East).
+2. **Stop Movement**: Space key to halt worker movement.
+3. **Entity Selection**: Currently controls the first worker entity in the world.

+### Visual Toggles
+The module provides controls for toggling various visualization options:

+1. **Debug Visualization**: The '`' key toggles debug visualization mode, tracking state between toggle operations.
+2. **Shader Rendering**: The 'S' key toggles between different shader rendering modes.
+3. **Cube Outlines**: The 'O' key toggles the visibility of cube outlines in the rendering.

 ### Event Integration
 The input module integrates with the event system to: